York Community Woodland

-York Community Woodland is a site managed by Forestry England near to Knapton in York, England.
+York Community Woodland is a site managed by Forestry England near Knapton in York, England.
 The site covers 193 acre, and by its opening in 2024, 210,000 trees had been planted.
 The site is owned by the City of York Council, and offers an open space on the western side of the City of York.
 Spare land has been allocated on the eastern side for a possible ring road expansion, and when the landfill site to the west is remediated, provision has been made for the woodland to expand over that area.